Besides peace of mind, final expense insurance offers many unique benefits and features.

 9) Small coverage options

-Final expense insurers offer very small death benefit options.
+The best final expense companies offer very small death benefit options.
 Some will go as low as $1,000 in coverage.

 That is a massive benefit because you can buy just enough coverage to pay for your funeral costs.